neoforged/Documentation/docs/blocks/states.md

 Implementing Blockstates
 ------------------------

 To implement a blockstate property, in your block class, create or reference a `public static final Property<?>` constant.
-While you are free to make your own `Property<?>` implementations, the vanilla code provides several convenience implementations that should cover most usecases:
+While you are free to make your own `Property<?>` implementations, the vanilla code provides several convenience implementations that should cover most use cases:

 * `IntegerProperty`
     * Implements `Property<Integer>`.
 Defines a property that holds an integer value.
 Note that negative values are not supported.